gggliuye/VIO/docs/MarkerTracker/MarkerTracker.rst

 **Marker Maker**:

-* extract infomation we need
+* Extract infomation we need
-    - several features with descriptors
+    - several features(TYPE a) with descriptors
-    - more features but without descriptors
+    - more features(TYPE b) but without descriptors
     - infomation of marker's real size
-* save the infomation to a data file
+* Save the infomation to a data file

+**Process Loop**:

+* Load the marker data
+* for each new input image :
+    1. Extract a certain amount of features(TYPE a) and calculate its descriptors.
+    2. Match the features with the features of marker by their descriptors.
+    3. Use the matched features to calculate homography matrix between marker and the input image.
+    4. Project the features (TYPE b) of the marker by the homography matrix to the input image.
+And also project a rectangle patch surrounding the features to the image.
+    5. Use NCC (or other methods) to find the best match of the patch in the image, and calculate its position.
+    6. If have done enough iteration or the error is small enough, go to the final step
+    7. Go back to step 4.
+* Out put the homography matrix, and calculate the 4 times 4 transformation matrix with PnP method (using the marker's real size)

 PreTreatment